-Another excellent reason companies opt for a Fractional VP of Sales is the niche expertise they bring to the table.
+Another excellent reason companies opt for a part time VP of Sales is the niche expertise they bring to the table.
 Fractional roles like a Fractional VP of sales are often hired due to their unique experience in a specific industry, market, or stage of a company, which is invaluable to growing businesses looking to increase market share.
 They can provide insights and strategies from a range of experience that a full-time employee may not have, or cannot be afforded on a full-time basis by the company at this time.

 Differences Between a Full-Time and Fractional VP of Sales

 A full-time VP of Sales is a full-time, dedicated employee who works exclusively for the company.
-On the other hand, a Fractional VP of Sales is a part-time, contracted team member who works for the company when needed.
+On the other hand, a Fractional Vice President of Sales is a part-time, contracted team member who works for the company when needed.
 Not committed to the organization on a long-term basis, they are an ideal fit for periods of intentional sales growth.